Dog illnesses come in all shapes, sizes and disguises!

 through urine, feces and saliva.

-This dog illness is a highly contagious bacterial infection which affects the respiratory system.
+Canine Kennel Cough is a highly contagious bacterial and/or viral infection which affects the upper respiratory system.
 Transmitted through saliva or nasal discharge.

 Lyme Disease is a bacterial infection that's transmitted to your dog through the bite of an infected deer tick.

 Symptoms: include swollen and/or painful joints, limping, lethargy.
 A 'bullseye' type rash may appear at the site of the tick bite, but is unusual in canine lyme disease.

 Treatment: is usually several weeks on antibiotics

 A highly infectious viral infection of the respiratory system.
 Easy airborne transmission through coughing and sneezing.

 Symptoms: include a runny nose, cough and fever.